A Machine Learning Approach Based on Range Corrected Deep Potential Model for Efficient Vibrational Frequency Computation: Method

+$ | \phi_0 \rangle$, $| \phi_1 \rangle$ are unperturbed wavefunctions of the ground state and the first excited state, $\Delta\rho_{\mathrm{s}}$ is the density difference between the first excited and ground state.
+The convergence of the perturbation orders should be tested.

-$\Delta\rho_{\mathrm{s}}$ is the density difference between the first excited and ground states.
-The integral is converted to summation in PODVR fashion.
-Finally, the lineshape can be calculated by the transition frequency $\omega^1(t)$, in other words, instantaneous time-dependent vibrational frequency shifts $\Delta\omega$ from $\omega$ of reference states.
-More details about QVP can be checked in our previous work.\cite{Cong2022, Xue2017QVP3}
+In the last line of the eqn~\ref{eqn:deltaE1}, we use PODVR basis functions/points from isolated chromophore to treat the integral.
+PODVR needs a few localized basis functions/points to converge, which enhances efficiency.
+Using economic computation approaches in eqn~\ref{eqn:pert}, such as DFT or a semi-empirical method, will also save time while losing some accuracy.
+Finally, the lineshape can be calculated by instantaneous time-dependent vibrational frequency shifts $\Delta\omega$ from $\omega$ of reference states.
+More details about QVP are in our previous work.\cite{Cong2022, Xue2017QVP3}